A perturbation and generic smoothness of the Vafa-Witten moduli spaces on closed symplectic four-manifolds: Perturbations

 \section{Perturbations}

-In Section \ref{sec:spin}, we recall the description of $Spin^{c}$-structures and the Dirac operators on compact symplectic manifolds.
+We recall some descriptions of $Spin^{c}$-structures and the Dirac operators on compact symplectic manifolds in Section \ref{sec:spin}.
 We then describe the perturbations to the equations on compact symplectic four-manifolds in Sections \ref{sec:perteq} and \ref{sec:fpert}.